titran/CS193_Fall18_Lab2/README.md

         |   |  ├── Professor Dunsmore
         |   |  ├── Professor Comer

 #### How to Submit:
 Go to your repository on github.com and ensure the file answers.txt contains answers for all 6 parts.
 If you haven't already, edit this file directly through github  and when you're done press "commit changes" to submit the lab.

 ### Extra Fun
-Take a look at "lab2init" and see if you can figure out how the script works!
+Take a look at "lab2init" or "lab2test" and see if you can figure out how the scripts works!